Cheapest Cars to Insure in 2025

 Gender (for drivers below 25)

 Some states let insurance companies charge different prices based on your gender.
 This is especially true for younger drivers.
-However, states like California, Hawaii, Massachusetts, Michigan, North Carolina and Pennsylvania have banned this practice.
+"States like California, Hawaii, Massachusetts, Michigan, North Carolina and Pennsylvania have banned this practice.
+Check your state's specific regulations as insurance laws vary by location.

 driverLicense icon